Hercilio1/wp-media-crawler/Explanation.md

 ## Where to save the sitemap.html

-First I thought about saving the sitemap.html file in the WP root through the ABSPATH constant.
-But I felt like there were better approaches than this.
-So I decided to look at some solutions made by some big guys.
-I used Yoast as a reference, storing the sitemap.html in a safer place, the wp-content/uploads folder, and serving it through PHP using rewrite rules (as Yoast does with the sitemap.xml).
+First I thought about saving the sitemap.html file in the WP root through the ABSPATH constant or maybe saving it in the wp-content/uploads folders.
+But I felt like there were better approaches than these.
+So I decided to look up for some solutions made by some big guys.
+Using Yoast as a reference, I decided to build the sitemap.html in runtime and to serve it through PHP using rewrite rules (as Yoast does with the sitemap.xml).
+This solution is more secure, easier to test and much simpler.

 ## Package template changes